 Power BI also wins for companies that need deep Excel integration or heavily use other Microsoft 365 tools.
 The ability to repurpose internal Power BI reports for limited external sharing works well for use cases like partner portals or vendor dashboards where usage is controlled and predictable.

 But for B2B SaaS companies building customer-facing analytics into multi-tenant products?
-The combination of Azure dependency, capacity pricing uncertainty, and view-only limitations creates enough friction that most teams eventually look for alternatives purpose-built for their use case.
+The combination of Azure dependency, capacity pricing uncertainty, and the engineering you own to give customers authoring is the friction that sends teams to tools purpose-built for the use case.
+For how the traditional options compare against each other, see Power BI vs Looker.

 The decision framework is simpler than it looks: Are you embedding for a few controlled users in a Microsoft-first environment?
 Power BI Embedded works.
 Are you building analytics that thousands of customers will use daily as part of your product?
 You probably need something designed for that from the ground up.